Genocs/nexi-integration/README.md

 ![Credit Card Payment with Nexi](https://raw.githubusercontent.com/genocs/nexi-integration/master/icon.png) Credit Card Payments
 =========

-This repo shown how to integrate credit card payment with Nexi.
+This repo shows how to integrate credit card payment with Nexi.

 <span style="color:red">**PLEASE: DO NOT USE IT IN PRODUCTION**</span>